 - credit toward a future workshop.
 (Please note that all credits expire one (1) year from the date that they are issued.)

-Video-Recorded Virtual (Zoom) Sessions and Tips to Maintain your Privacy during a Recorded Session: As an added value, all virtually-delivered programs are video recorded and accessible to our workshop registrants and Professional Learning Consortium Members subsequent to the session.
-Therefore, each virtually-delivered workshop and webinar will now have Zoom’s Recording Disclaimer enabled by default.
+Video-Recorded Virtual (Zoom) Sessions and Tips to Maintain your Privacy during a Recorded Session: All of our virtually-delivered programs are video recorded and accessible to workshop registrants, Professional Learning Consortium Members, and education professional constituents subsequent to the session.
+Therefore, each virtually-delivered workshop and webinar will have Zoom’s Recording Disclaimer enabled by default.
 With this feature, attendees will receive a notification when a recording starts or if they join a session that is already being recorded.
 The participant can then consent to stay in the session and be recorded or choose to leave the session altogether.